Kahila/Ideal_Solution/README.md

   - NodeJs (https://nodejs.org/en/download/)
   - MAMP (https://www.mamp.info/en/downloads/)
   - Any text editor
-  - Nodemon (you can run 'npm install nodemon'right after installing node.
+  - Nodemon (you can run `npm install nodemon` right after installing node.

 - Clone the reposetory onto your local machine.
 - go into the ideal_solution repo and run `npm i`, this will install all the dependencies within the package.json file.